FossilBlade/trading-bots-os/nt8/strategies/GreedyRenkoTrader/README.md

 # NT8 Greedy Renko Trader
 This strategy works on Uni Renko Bars and Williams Alligator.

+## Installation
+- Download the app or add-on file to your desktop
+- From the NinjaTrader Control Center window, select the menu Tools > Import > NinjaScript Add-On…
+- Select the downloaded file from your desktop

 ## Setup
 - Install UniRenko for NT8: https://ninjatraderecosystem.com/user-app-share-download/unirenko-universal-renko-bartype-8/
 - Tests have been performed on Renko Chart for NQ UniRenko Setting: 12/24/48